COLLEGE OF ENGINEERING & SCIENCE

 In the agitator system, sucrose spheres (hard candy) are dissolved in a stirred tank of water, and the effects of agitator speed, impeller design, and the presence of baffles on the corresponding interfacial mass transfer are determined.
 The students develop mathematical models to relate the change in candy mass to pertinent mass transfer properties such as mass transfer coefficient, interfacial area, liquid-phase solute concentration, solute saturation limit, etc. They use these models to determine the values of the mass transfer coefficient during your experimental runs.
 Their final report also includes plots of mass transfer coefficient vs. time for each impeller and agitator speed.

 The distillation column is one of the most common liquid-liquid separation systems used in chemical engineering industries.
 Distillation can be used to separate binary or multi-component mixtures.
 The students separate isopropanol from normal propanol in this two-story column.
-Students use the steady state data obtained to calculate the re-boiler and condenser duties.
+Students use the steady-state data obtained to calculate the re-boiler and condenser duties.
 They plot the steady-state temperature profile in the column and estimate the corresponding composition profile in the column.
 They create a McCabe-Thiele diagram for this system and compare the theoretical number of trays needed for this separation to the actual number needed to estimate the overall tray efficiency.

 The double effect evaporator separates the feed stream into distilled and concentrated streams.
 The generated steam is used to further concentrate the liquid stream.
 The reuse of the steam gives the cost savings value to this technology.
 Students run the system batch and continuous modes.
 Students will perform mass and energy balances for the system based on the data they obtain.
 The students also develop a theoretical model of the system to compare to the actual data.

 A heat exchanger is a device typically used to transfer heat (energy) between two fluids.
 These fluids are usually separated by a solid wall to prevent mixing.
-There are three large heat exchangers on the lab wall; two are double pipe exchangers (each of different length) and one is a shell and tube.
+There are three large heat exchangers on the lab wall; two are double-pipe exchangers (each of a different length) and one is a shell and tube.
 Steam heats the oil in the system then water cools the oil.
 The students perform energy balances to determine the heat transfer coefficients and the surface area based on the data they obtain.
 They use this data to determine if either of the double pipe heat exchangers have fins on the inner pipe.

 The tubular reactor is used to react ethyl acetate with sodium hydroxide producing ethanol and sodium acetate.
 The feed materials flow into the tubular reactor where the solution is maintained at a constant temperature.
 Conversion is measured by an in-line conductivity meter.
 An optional Continuously Stirred Reactor is also available.
 The students determine the effect of dissimilar reagent flow rates and the effect of temperature on the reaction kinetics.